 First, the basics, what does AncestryDNA or 23andme DNA testing cost and what do you get with each?

-23andme: $99 plus shipping (for me that came to $108): Ethnic mix profile, ancestry timeline, maternal/paternal line origin (paternal for males only, requires Y chromosome), Neanderthal percentage, top surnames, DNA matches, and raw DNA.
+23andme: $99 plus shipping (for me that came to $108): Ethnic mix profile, ancestry timeline (new 2017), maternal/paternal line origin (paternal for males only, requires Y chromosome), Neanderthal percentage, top surnames, DNA matches, and raw DNA.

 Note: 23andme offers two service levels, if you wish to include medical risk profiles, the test cost increases to $199.
 Recently 23andme also became available on Amazon Prime for $99 with free shipping or $199 with free shipping.
 This page was updated December, 2016 to reflect the new 23andme site and options.
 I have also published an in-depth comparison of the two testing options here.